zrjz2020/AFDN/README.md

 by Zewei Wu and Chengbin Peng, details are in paper.

 This study proposes a learning approach that can be trained using standardized industrial defect datasets to detect defects in few-shot non-standardized industrial defect production.
-Specifically, this approach initially utilizes the knowledge acquired from a standardized pretraining dataset to crop the data within the query set.
-Subsequently, an embedding extraction is employed to obtain feature embedding and classification results.
+Specifically, this approach initially utilizes the knowledge acquired from a standardized pretraining dataset to crop the data within the query set.
+Subsequently, an embedding extraction is employed to obtain feature embedding and classification results.

 ### Dataset: